Our pediatricians share three tips to help parents pack healthy school lunches their kids want to eat!

 Get Your Children Involved In Making Healthy Lunch Choices

 One reason a lot of children like school lunches is because it lets them have some control over the foods they choose.
 You can incorporate this into healthier packed lunches by getting your child involved in packing their lunch.
 You can still guide their choices by offering a few healthy options for them to choose from.
 You can use this opportunity to teach your children how to make healthy food choices on their own.
-When your children feel like
+When your children feel like they are involved in making their own food choices, they are also more likely to eat the food that is packed.

 How To Keep Packed Lunches Safe Throughout The School Day